-31 Helena Sturtevant, "Middletown As It Was Fifty Years Ago" (1934), reprinted in St. Columba's Chapel: Worship, Reflect, Connect - Anniversary Celebrations (2011).
+31 Helena Sturtevant 1934.

 32 Town of Middletown, Land Evidence Records, Book 15, Pages 63-66.
 The deed includes a sketch showing the proposed location of the chapel and entry drive; the chapel was ultimately sited in roughly that spot, but the location of the drive was adjusted.